hero9968/voxlets/src/structured_train/voxlets/readme.txt

 Run:
-shoevoxes_from_bb.py
+shoevoxes_from_bb_mesh.py
-to extract a load of shoeboxes from the bigbird dataset
+to extract a load of shoeboxes from the meshes of the bigbird dataset

 Then:
 create_voxlet_dict.py